 regulation 18 of the EIRs gives you the right to apply directly to the Information

-Commissioner for a decision.
-Please note that generally the Information Commissioner
+Commissioner’s Office (ICO) for a decision.
+Please note that generally the ICO cannot

-cannot make a decision unless you have first exhausted Defra’s own complaints
+make a decision unless you have first exhausted Defra’s own complaints procedure.
+The

 Information Commissioner’s Office